 Charles Poliquin Diet Tips and Review

-Charles Poliquin’s diet tips have helped athletes optimize their performance for years.
+The Charles Poliquin diet has helped elite athletes optimize their performance for years.

 I have been on a grain-free diet for the last 283 days.

 What does this have to do with you?

-I am not a nutrition expert, nor a strength conditioning expert like Charles or any other authority that I mention here.
+I am not a nutrition expert, nor a strength training expert like Charles or any other authority that I mention here.

 My expertise is purely in my experience because I:

 - struggled for most of my life with being a chunky, pudgy, husky, kid, adult, and guy struggling to stay healthy.

 - am an average joe, middle-aged new york city born and raised who has tried just about every diet known to man.

 - started with weight watchers when I was a kid, to vegetarianism, protein shakes, veganism, fruitarian, macrobiotic, Ornish, McDougall, Susan Powter, and about 200 more diets.

 My kids poked fun at how many diet books I had, and yet, except for when I was 18, I could not get under 230 pounds.

 Charles Poliquin Diet, Training, and Mindset

 I was so hungry and I cannot remember any time that I was building muscle, despite working out on the treadmill and doing machines.

 I am always on the lookout for articles by the experts discussing the topics that I am interested in and that I think will benefit others like myself.